Walking is a natural activity that is restricted due to our lifestyle, work habits and the availability of automobiles.

 Walking barefoot helps better blood circulation to the foot and sole area.

-This also helps you feel a sense of ground, and you feel more relaxed.
+This also helps you feel a sense of ground and more relaxed.
 But avoid walking barefoot in filthy places or thorny places.